tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

   <figcaption>The completed circular halftone effect.</figcaption>
 </figure>

-You are not limited to circles, or white as a fill.
-In the next two tasks, you be challenged to replicate two other halftone effects.
+You are not limited to circles or white fills.
+In the next two tasks, you will be challenged to replicate two new halftone effects.

 ### Pixel Art Task

-Using the same "haltones" sketch you have been working on, recreate the pixelated effect below.
+Using the "haltones" sketch you have been working on, recreate the pixelated effect below.

 <figure>
   <img src="{{ site.url }}/img/pitl06/halftone-effects-pixelated.png" />
   <figcaption>Pixelated halftone effect.</figcaption>
 </figure>

-Before beginning the next task, comment out the circular halftone and pixel art specific lines.
-You should still be able to make use of the existing loop.
+You should be able to comment out the circular-halftone-specific lines and make use of the existing loop.

 ### ASCII Art Task

 For ASCII art, you will need to decide on a set of characters to serve as your colour ramp.
-For ten shades, you can use the following sequence (which begins with a space character):
+For ten shades, you can use the following sequence (which begins with a space character).
+The glyphs range from lightest on the left to darkest at the right.

 ` .:-=+*#%@`

-With so few shades, you can expect to lose a fair amount of detail.
+With so few shades, expect substantial [*posterisation*](https://en.wikipedia.org/wiki/Posterization) -- the "conversion of a continuous gradation of tone to several regions of fewer tones, with abrupt changes from one tone to another" (Wikipedia).
 The final result should look something like this:

 <figure>
   <img src="{{ site.url }}/img/pitl06/halftone-effects-ascii.png" />
   <figcaption>Pixelated ASCII art effect (zoomed in).</figcaption>
 </figure>

 There are many halftone effects to explore.
-By combining the techniques covered here, you can come up with all sorts of interesting results.
-As a staring point, you can see what happens when you combine the circular, pixel, and ASCII effects.
+By riffing off the techniques covered here, you can come up with all sorts of interesting results.
+For example, see what happens when you combine the circular, pixel, and ASCII effects.

 ## Image Kernels

-If you have ever sharpened or blurred a digital image, it's likely that the software you were using relied on *image kernel* to process the effect.
-In the fields of computer vision and machine learning, image kernels are utilised for feature- detection and extraction.
+If you have ever sharpened or blurred a digital image, it's likely that the software you were using relied on an *image kernel* to process the effect.
+Moreover, the fields of computer vision and machine learning utilise image kernels for feature- detection and extraction.

-An image kernel, put simply, is a small [matrix]({% post_url 2018-08-10-processing.py_in_ten_lessons--04-_beta_eq_fps_gt_12 %}#matrices) that passes over the pixels of your image, manipulating the values as it moves along.
-To illustrate, here is three-by-three blur kernel in action.
+An image kernel, put simply, is a small [matrix]({% post_url 2018-08-10-processing.py_in_ten_lessons--04-_beta_eq_fps_gt_12 %}#matrices) that passes over the pixels of your image manipulating the values as it moves along.
+To illustrate, here is a three-by-three blur kernel in action.
 The *kernel* (left) begins with its centre placed over the first (top-left) pixel of the source image.
-A new pixel colour value is calculated using the nine cells sampled by the kernel.
+A new (first) pixel value is calculated using the centre and eight neighbouring cells sampled in the kernel.

 <figure>
   <img src="{{ site.url }}/img/pitl06/image-kernels-mona-lisa-1.png" class="fullwidth" />
+  <figcaption>Left: kernel sample.
+Right: newly processed pixel.</figcaption>
 </figure>

-For any edge pixels, though, the kernel hangs over the boundary and samples empty cells.
+For any edge pixels, though, the kernel 'hangs' over the boundary and samples empty cells.
 One common solution is to extend the borders pixels outward.

 <figure>
   <img src="{{ site.url }}/img/pitl06/image-kernels-mona-lisa-1-edge.png" class="fullwidth" />
 </figure>

-This process proceeds pixel-by-pixel.
+This process advances pixel-by-pixel.
 In this instance, the kernel motion is left-to-right, row-by-row -- although, as long as every pixel is processed, the sequence does not matter.

 <figure>
   <img src="{{ site.url }}/img/pitl06/image-kernels-mona-lisa-2.png" />